purescript/purescript/prelude/README.md

 foreachE :: forall e a. [a] -> (a -> Eff e Unit) -> Eff e Unit
 ```

+Loop over an array of values.

+`foreach xs f` runs the computation returned by the function `f` for each of the inputs `xs`.

 ## Module Control.Monad.Eff.Unsafe